Lucha libre

 Male lucha libre wrestlers are known as luchadores (singular luchador) while female lucha libre wrestlers are known as luchadoras (singular luchadora).
 Mexican wrestlers often come from extended wrestling families, who often form their own stables.
 One such familial line integrated to the United States professional wrestling scene is the Guerreros.

+Plaque commemorating the recognition of lucha libre as an intangible cultural heritage by Mexico City and CMLL.

 In 2018, Mexican lucha libre was declared an intangible cultural heritage of Mexico City by the head of the Government of Mexico City.

 Distinguishing characteristics

 Growing up, Mexican middleweight luchador Octagón was mainly interested in martial arts and earned a black belt in Shotokan karate.

 Mexican luchadores are traditionally more agile and perform more aerial maneuvers than American professional wrestlers, who more often rely on power and hard strikes to subdue their opponents.
 The difference in styles is due to the independent evolution of professional wrestling in Mexico beginning in the 1930s and the fact that luchadores in cruiserweight divisions (Peso Crucero) and other lower weight divisions are often more popular in Mexican lucha libre than heavyweights.
 Luchadores execute characteristic high-flying attacks by using the wrestling ring's ropes to catapult themselves towards their opponents, using intricate combinations in rapid-fire succession, and applying complex submission holds known as llaves.
 Rings used in lucha libre (which are typically squared shaped, though some lucha libre promotions use hexagonal rings) generally lack the spring supports added to U.S. and Japanese rings; as a result, lucha libre does not emphasize "flat back bumps" like in other professional wrestling styles.
 For this same reason, aerial maneuvers are almost always performed on opponents outside the ring, allowing the luchador to break his fall with an acrobatic tumble.

 Lucha libre has several different weight classes, many catered to smaller agile wrestlers, who often make their debuts in their mid-teens.
 This enabled dynamic high-flying luchadores such as Rey Misterio Jr., Juventud Guerrera, Super Crazy, and Místico among others, to develop years of experience by their mid-twenties.
 A number of prominent Japanese wrestlers also started their careers training in Mexico and competing in lucha libres lighter weight classes before becoming stars in Japan.
 These wrestlers included Gran Hamada, Satoru Sayama, Jushin Thunder Liger, Último Dragón, and Kazuchika Okada among others.